The Fall (Gorillaz album): Release and promotion

 The album was first announced on 20 December 2010 as a holiday gift to fans.
 On 22 December, the music video for "Phoner to Arizona", which consists of a compilation of footage and images taken from the tour and the phase, was posted on YouTube as a way to promote the album.
 The album was first released to stream for free on the Gorillaz website on 25 December; it was available as a download for paying members of the band's Sub-Division club, a premium access campaign the band ran throughout 2010.
 The album was given an official release on 19 April 2011.

 Reception

-The Fall received mixed to positive reviews from critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, The Fall has an average score of 67, based on 25 reviews, which indicates "generally favorable reviews".
 Aggregator AnyDecentMusic? gave the album a 6.6 out of 10, based on their assessment of the critical consensus.
 Praise focused on the album's unique qualities and experimental nature, with Rolling Stone stating that the album was "a wistfully spaced-out, subtly cheeky spin on the road-trip epic" and NME calling it "quiet but ambitious".
 However, some critics felt that it lacked the offerings of previous Gorillaz albums, with The Guardian stating that it was "oddly out of character" compared to Plastic Beach.